datsme01/rainbow-bridge-rebase-token-connector/README.md

     /// On success, leaves a receipt result `(amount, token_address, recipient_address)`.
     #[payable]
     pub fn lock(&mut self, token: AccountId, amount: Balance, recipient: String);

-    /// Relays the rebase event from Ethereum.
-    /// Uses prover to validate that proof is correct and relies on a canonical Ethereum chain.
-    /// Uses BridgeToken contract `rebase` action to revbase funds on NEAR accounts.
-    #[payable]
-    pub fn finish_rebase(&mut self, proof: Proof);

     /// Relays the unlock event from Ethereum.
     /// Uses prover to validate that proof is correct and relies on a canonical Ethereum chain.